heimrichhannot/contao-exporter-bundle/README.md

 You can overwrite the pdf output template.
 Templates are written in Twig and name should start with `exporter_pdf_`.
 See `exporter_pdf_item_default.html.twig` for a working example.

 ### Events

+You can hook into the export with given event.
+Please check [Symfony Event Documentation](https://symfony.com/doc/3.4/event_dispatcher.html) if you don't know how.

 Eventname                 | Event-ID                              | Description
 --------------------------|---------------------------------------|------------